Highpoint2000/GPS/README.md

 ![image](https://github.com/user-attachments/assets/4d589495-74c8-4e9f-bd69-82f0f4a964f5)

-## v1.1
+## v1.2

-- gpsd has been implemented, to do this, set the GPS_PORT to 'gpsd'
+- Fixed problems updating map status

 Until the web server is updated, the tx_search.js file in the server directory must be replaced with the attached one!!!
 Otherwise the location in the web server will not be updated.